10 seconds takeaway

 It was only one Friday evening at work that I stumbled upon one the blogs on Tripoto, which was about a few offbeat locations near Mumbai.
 The weekend was upon me so I was not really in a mood to work.
 Going through the blog I came across a photograph which looked much like Pangong Tso of Ladakh.
 Intrigued and curious to know more about such a place near Mumbai, I researched and came to know about Dhom Lake in Wai.
 Called Anshul the second after and we started making bookings for car rentals and hotels later in the evening.

 Dhom Lake is set in the Wai village of Maharashtra and expands through a vast land of it.
 It is almost a 3-4 hours drive from Mumbai towards the popular hill station Panchgani.
 You’ll have to take a little detour from Wai while en route Panchgani.
-What makes it an offbeat location is that a major crowd of Mumbai and Pune visit Mahabaleshwar and Panchgani on weekends, but not many of them know of this place.
+What makes it an offbeat location is that a major crowd of Mumbai and Pune visit Mahabaleshwar and Panchgani on weekends, but not many know of this place.
 So, we’re saying that you won’t find any crowd and may even have the place all to yourself.
 We certainly did.

 We set off early in the morning to reach Wai on time, spent a few hours at the lake, and drove around exploring.
 We reached around 11 am in the scorching sun.
 Not a good time to visit though.